kubernetes/enhancements/keps/sig-cli/4944-kustomize-wasm-plugin/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-- Current kustomize plugin systen that called `Exec/Container KRM functions` is using stdin/stdout to communicate with kustomize to plugins.
+- Current kustomize plugin system called `Exec/Container KRM functions` is using stdin/stdout to communicate between kustomize and the plugin.
   - WASI is support to stdin/stdout, so We reuse the current interface definitions and users can migrate with minimal changes.
 - Now,